Planning appeal process

 Commenting on an appeal

-We will send the Planning Inspectorate copies of any letters of support or objection they received about the planning application while considering it.
+We will send the Planning Inspectorate copies of any letters of support or objection we received about the planning application while considering it.
 These will be fully considered by the Inspector who decides the appeal.
-If you did not write at the application stage, or you did write and now have something new to say, you can send your comments on line through the Planning Portal using the Planning Casework Service.
+If you did not write at the application stage, or you did write and now have something new to say, you can send your comments online through the Planning Portal using the Planning casework service (planning portal.gov.uk).

 Please note - for householder and advertisement appeals you do not have the opportunity to make further comments.